top of page

 I grew up in a family where food was used as celebration, ceremony, and reward, then spent the 90s working in advertising in Soho, where food was excessive and ever present.
 I had fun and indulged without thought of the consequences.
 Dancing in clubs was my main form of exercise!

-I hiked long distance trails walking with all my supplies on my back.
-My first long distance bike ride was the Outer Hebrides the second, a year peddling from Alaska to Ushuaia, the tip of South America.
+I hiked long-distance trails, walking with all my supplies on my back.
+My first long-distance bike ride was the Outer Hebrides, the second was a year peddling from Alaska to Ushuaia, the tip of South America.

-My last solo walk at 48 years old, The Teararoa Trail through New Zealand, led to my body starting to complain.
+My last solo hike at 48 years old, the Te Araroa Trail through New Zealand, led to my body starting to complain.
 Sharp pains followed by X-rays and physiotherapy on my toes showed the wear and tear signs of osteoarthritis.

-I worked with a nutritionist to make changes, starting with an anti-inflammatory diet I realised how much more I could have got from previous activity if I had had an awareness of nutrition.
+I worked with a nutritionist to make changes, starting with an anti-inflammatory diet.
+I realised how much more I could have got from the previous activity if I had had an awareness of nutrition.

 This is what I want to share with others.